tfabris/BlueGigaEmpeg/README.md

 "discoverable" mode or "pairing" mode.
 The BlueGigaEmpeg has no user interface, so it has no way to pick and choose which device it's trying to pair with.
-It will attempt to pair with the first one it sees, so if there's more than one in the immediate neighborhood, it might not get the one you think it's getting.
+It will attempt to pair with the first one it sees, so if there's more than one pairable device in the immediate neighborhood, it might not get the one you think it's getting.

+If necessary, experiment with different positioning of the BlueGigaEmpeg module in relation to your car stereo.
+The Bluetooth chip is located near the top center of the unit, near recessed RESET/PAIR button.
+It will work best if it has line of sight to your car stereo and/or is physically close to it.

-One final note about the pairing process: Paired devices share a set of security keys with each other.
-Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases those keys from the WT32i chip.
-If your car stereo has the option to remember a list of multiple different Bluetooth devices (my Honda has this), then you must remember to first delete the empeg Car from the list, if you have pressed the RESET/PAIR button and you are re-pairing a second time.
+Paired devices share a set of security keys with each other.
+Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases previous pairings, thus erasing those keys from the WT32i chip.
+This is important if your car stereo remembers an onscreen list of existing paired Bluetooth devices and gives you the option to manage those devices: The empeg Car's entry in that list becomes invalid when you press its RESET/PAIR button.
+So you will need to delete the empeg Car from that list before trying to pair it a second time.

 Other issues